aptdnfapt/OliveOwl/README.md

 *   `/exit`: Quit the current chat session.
 *   `/new`: Start a new chat session (prompts for an optional name).
 *   `/history`: Use `fzf` to select and load a previous chat session, with a full-screen interface and a live preview of the JSON content using `bat`.
-*   `/config`: Re-run the API provider, model, and editor selection.
+*   `/config`: Access the configuration menu to change your API provider, model, add new providers, or change your editor.
 *   `/view`: Open the current chat history in your configured editor (e.g., `nvim`, `vi`, `nano`).

 **User Input:**